This is the first of a two-part series on data center cabling. Read the second tip on network cable types for your data center.

 The alternate approach is used when blade servers include their own chassis switches.
 In this case, we need only the fiber connectivity back to the core.
 So the same fiber infrastructure from each cabinet can support either consolidation option.
 There might even be “hybrid” installations where the entire chassis is still consolidated through the on-board switches, but you still want individual connections from each blade.
 In short, the common fiber infrastructure can serve any high-speed design.

-appropriate data center cabling method
+Picking the most appropriate data center cabling method

 Choosing between end-of-row or top-of-cabinet depends on processing density, application throughput requirements and hardware connectivity specifics.
 In a larger data center, both designs could prove useful in different parts of the facility.
 In short, there’s no single answer, but the popular choice leans toward fiber, and either cabling infrastructure is certainly preferable to the “ad-hoc” connection approach that is the nemesis of so many operations.